 - Make organizational site plans for Professional Development and Program Assessment

 - Develop and update resources to share with a wider national audience

-The institute will take place at Mission Springs Conference Center located in a Redwood forest near Santa Cruz, CA. Thanks to generous support from Whole Kids Foundation, participants are only responsible to pay their own travel expenses to/from San Jose or San Francisco Airport and a nominal fee* based on your organization’s capacity.
+The institute will take place at Mission Springs Conference Center, located in a redwood forest near Santa Cruz, CA. Thanks to generous support from Whole Kids Foundation, participants are only responsible to pay a nominal fee* based on their organization’s capacity.
 Airfare stipends are also available to ensure that travel expenses do not present a barrier for attendance.
 Once participants arrive at one of our local airports, all lodging, meals, and airport-to-conference center transportation will be provided.

 |Annual Organizational Budget||Suggested Contribution Per Participant|

 $250,000 – $500,000 ……………………….